 Wi-Fi is something that we're all familiar with by now, and it's a solid option for data-intensive IoT networks.
 This means that if your IoT platform is primarily used for monitoring, uses a lot of video, or transmits any other large amounts of data, then Wi-Fi is the way to go.

 Keep in mind that Wi-Fi is also pretty performance heavy, so it'll consume a lot of power to keep your devices connected this way.
-Wi-Fi also came into use before IoT platforms had been conceived, so it's not as well tailored for the technology as some of the other options.
+Wi-Fi also came into use before IoT platforms had been conceived, so it's not as well-tailored for the technology as some of the other options.

 Bluetooth is another familiar form of connectivity, and its use in IoT is much the same as its use in other areas of technology.
-It's a very low power and cost-effective way to keep simple devices connected.
+It's very low power and cost-effective way to keep simple devices connected.
 It can also be used to transfer data, so long as it's in small amounts and not on a constant basis.

 While Bluetooth shines in the performance department, it struggles with range and battery life.
-It was created to keep wearables like smartphones and watches connected, and works best for smaller, simpler IoT systems.
+It was created to keep wearables like smartphones and watches connected and works best for smaller, simpler IoT systems.
 That said, there are ways to overcome the challenges of Bluetooth - like Bluetooth bridging - that will make it work over a longer range if necessary.

 A mesh network is a collection of internet nodes (the routers and devices that transmit the internet to other devices) that work together to create a much larger network.
 For example, say a single Wi-Fi router has a range of about 10 meters.
 A mesh network would involve placing several of these routers in such a way that all of their individual connections form a larger network.
-Sort of like a spiderweb of internet - you could even call it a mesh, per se.
+Sort of like a spiderweb of the internet - you could even call it a mesh, per se.

 Mesh networks aren't exclusive to Wi-Fi, making them a pretty versatile and reliable option.
 You can have cellular mesh networks, radio mesh networks, etc. These kinds of networks are great for IoT platforms that need to keep a vast amount of devices connected.
-The power consumption and range will vary between the type and size of mesh network you end up using.
+The power consumption and range will vary between the type and size of the mesh network you end up using.

 While these networks may sound like glorified CAPTCHA codes, they're some of the most exciting IoT networks on the horizon.
-NB-IoT (NarrowBand) is a very low power, high-efficiency network that uses a virtually untapped radio signal, while 5G is a faster and more reliable cellular network than 4G connections.
+NB-IoT (Narrowband) is a very low power, high-efficiency network that uses a virtually untapped radio signal, while 5G is a faster and more reliable cellular network than 4G connections.
 Each one is becoming available quickly and will have a huge impact on the world of IoT connectivity.

 Choosing the right kind of IoT connectivity option is an important part of establishing your IoT platform, so be sure to weigh your options carefully.
 No matter the size, needs, or goals of your IoT system, there's an option perfectly suited to your business.
 Check out our quick guide to IoT Connectivity to learn what factors to consider when choosing the one for your business.

 Making the right choice doesn't need to take a long time.
-Start by checking out what JT can do to help you with your IoT connectivity.
+Start by checking out what JT IoT can do to help you with your IoT connectivity.
 Download the JT IoT Solution Overview.